KNowledgeOnWebScale/solid-cockpit/README.md

 ### 🔮 In the Near Future

 - Improve the functionality of the Pod Browser for displaying pod contents effectively.
-- Create interface for querying pod(s) (and SPARQL endpoints).
-- Integrate example query catalogue for the querying functionality.
+- Ability to query using the SIB SPARQL Editor (with auto-complete + class visualization + example queries)
-- Enhance privacy management display
+- Enhance privacy management display ++ include sharedWithMe.ttl // sharedWithOthers.ttl

 > Stay tuned for future updates that will bring more features and improvements to the Solid Cockpit app, making it more powerful and easier to use.